The Inspirations (1964-Present)

 In early 2017, original pianist, manager, emcee, and co-owner Martin Cook retired from the Inspirations.
 Cook's stint with the group spanned some 53 years.
 Bass singer Joe Brown departed at the same time as Cook.
 Original Inspirations tenor Archie Watkins became the new owner and manager of the group.
 The other members of Watkins' group, Smoky Mountain Reunion (all former Inspirations), were blended with the current group giving them seven singers in total.
 Utility musician Luke Vaught assumed piano duties.

 After the departure of lead singer Matt Dibler in 2018, Roland Kesterson moved back to a primary singing role filling the lead position.
-Around the same time, Wyatt Davis was hired to play bass guitar.
-Davis is also featured on bass vocals from time to time.
+Around the same time, former Chuck Wagon Gang bass singer Wyatt Austin was hired to play bass guitar and occasionally be featured on bass vocals.

 Singing News Fan Awards